UNSW-CEEM/NEMPRO/README.md

 ## Architecture
-The functionality of NEMPRO is/will be devided into three core components: 1) a forecasting module that generates the baseline prices forecasts and senstivity forecasts that estimate the impact of additional generation on prices, 2) a planning module uses the forecasts to omptimse the dispatch plan of given portfolio of generation assests, and 3) a bidding module that transaltes the dispatch plan into a set of bids.
+The functionality of NEMPRO is/will be devided into three core components: 1) a forecasting module that generates the baseline prices forecasts and senstivity forecasts that estimate the impact of additional generation on prices, 2) a planning module that uses the forecasts to optimse the dispatch plan of a given portfolio of generation assests, and 3) a bidding module that transaltes the dispatch plan into a set of bids.
 While working proto types of the forecasting and planning modules have been developed, work on the bidding module hasn't started.